toaigit/buildec2/README.md

    use the userdata as a template

 There are two parts of the userdata.
-1.  userdata as a template in terraform
+1.  userdata as a template in terraform (userdata.sh)
-2.  the userdata in the template calls another script on the server
+2.  the folder ec2userdata is your userdate on the ec2
-    to mount the filesystems.
+    the main script is runcmd